BPH Treatment: An Overview

 - Surgery.

 Watchful waiting means getting annual checkups.
 The checkups can include digital rectal exams and other tests.
 BPH treatment is started only if the symptoms become too much of a problem.
-If you choose to live with
+If you choose to live with enlarged prostate symptoms, these simple steps can help:

 - Limit drinking in the evening, especially drinks with alcohol or caffeine